 Just remember, both are great libraries and both are used to make powerful GUI applications.
 In the end, what matters more is your own skill in utilizing the libraries features.
 A poorly developed Tkinter application is far worse than a well developed wxPython application, and vice-versa.

 If you are looking for a third option, I would recommend PyQt, which is the go-to choice for many Python users when it comes to building powerful and good-looking GUI.
 You can learn more about it from our PyQt Tutorial Series!

-Hopefully we were able to resolve the Tkinter vs wxPython debate for you, and helped you make up your mind.
+Hopefully we were able to resolve the wxPython vs Tkinter debate for you, and helped you make up your mind.

-This marks the end of the Tkinter vs wxPython article.
+This marks the end of the Tkinter vs wxPython comparison.
 Any suggestions or contributions for CodersLegacy are more than welcome.
 Questions regarding the article content can be asked in the comments section below.